petaverse-cloud/pv-docs-site/docs/petority/devices/devices-info.md

 **Bluetooth Status:**

-View the bluetooth connection between the docker and your phone to ensure reliable communication
+View the bluetooth connection between the base and your phone to ensure reliable communication

 **Signal Strength:**

-View the signal strength between the docker and the tag to ensure reliable communication.
+View the signal strength between the base and the tag to ensure reliable communication.

 **GPS Status:**